 Once I had visited, and met the children I was hooked!
-I joined the governing body in September this year; with experience of having been chair of governors at another school previously.
+I joined the governing body in September 2019; with experience of having been chair of governors at another school previously.

 My back ground is in teaching in different types of special schools, with pupils ranging from 2 to 19 years old and I have held three headships.
-I retired from headship last year, and am doing some part time leadership support in a special school currently.
+I retired from headship in January 2019, and am doing some part time leadership support in a special school currently.
 In my spare time I am involved in our village church; I enjoy walking my two rescue dogs; and I love to read!